CliMA/EnsembleKalmanProcesses.jl/docs/src/observations.md

 Imagine the user has 100 independent data samples  for two independent variables above, where the `k`th `y` sample is = `k*ones(5)` for each `k=1:100`.
 Rather than stacking all the data together at once (forming a full system of size `100*(8+5)` to update at each step) instead the user wishes to stream the data and do updates with random batches of 5 observations at each iteration.

+!!! note "Why would I choose to minibatch?"
+    The memory- and time-scaling of many EKP methods is worse-than-linear in the observation dimension, therefore there is often large computational benefit to minibatch EKP updates.
+Such costs must be weighed against the cost of additional forward map evaluations needed to minibatching over one full epoch.

 ```@setup ex2
 using EnsembleKalmanProcesses
 using LinearAlgebra